jculvey/roboto/README.md

 =====

 Roboto is a node.js crawler framework that you can use to do things like:
-  - crawl documents in an intranet for search indexing.
+  - Crawl documents in an intranet for search indexing.
-  - scrape a website for data aggregation.
+  - Scrape a website for data aggregation.
-  - crawl an app to check for broken links.
+  - Crawl an app to check for broken links.
-  - general purpose crawling of the web.
+  - General purpose crawling of the web.
-  - much more!
+  - Much more!

 ## Installation